lancerkind/API-Testing-Workshop/README.md

 java -cp src/main/java biz.agilenoir.invoiceapi.Main
 ```

-The server will start on port 8080 with the following endpoints:
+The server will start on port 8090 (default, or pass a port number as an argument) with the following endpoints:
 - `GET /api/health` - Health check endpoint
 - `GET /api/invoices` - List all invoices
 - `GET /api/invoices?id={id}` - Get invoice by ID